Kirkham, Lancashire: Sport

 The town's football club is AFC Fylde.
 The club was known as Kirkham and Wesham F.C until the end of the 2007–08 season, and was formed by the amalgamation of Kirkham Town F.C. and Wesham F.C.
 The change of name to AFC Fylde was made to try to encourage a broader fan-base from across the Fylde coast.

 AFC Fylde is currently based north of Wesham on the Mill Farm complex and plays in the National League.
 The team won the FA Vase in the 2007–08 season, beating Lowestoft Town in the final at Wembley Stadium on 11 May 2008.
 They were also promoted to the North West Counties Football League Premier Division after finishing second in Division Two.
 In 2008–09 they were North West Counties Football League champions and so won promotion to the Northern Premier League Division One North.

-In May 2022 the British Lawn Mower Racing Association staged a meeting at Sunfield Farm, off Freckleton Road, to help to raise money for Ukraine.
+In May 2022 the British Lawn Mower Racing Association staged a meeting at Sunfield Farm, off Freckleton Road, to help to raise money for the people of Ukraine.